How to Take the Best Bumble Profile Pics

 Keep it current and real

 We all have that one photo from two years ago that we look really, really good in, but it’s better to use recent pictures for your profile instead of something that could be construed as outdated.
 You want all your photos to be within the last year, but within the last six months is even better, David says.
 And skip the filters!
 Putting forward a profile that shows the real you is more important than making it look like you don’t have a single blemish.
 Authenticity is the best quality.

 While you’re hopefully not looking to pull a fast one on someone, the fear of being catfished is a good thing to keep in mind while you set up your profile.
 Make sure you look basically the same in all your photos.
 “People have become hyper-vigilant about scammers or being misled with inaccurate photos,” Christan Marashio, a certified dating coach, says.
 “If there’s one where you look significantly different, that might cause potential matches to think twice.”

 Use all those photo slots

 Bumble allows you to use six photos for your profile.
 Why not use all six to show off who you really are?
 It’ll help you get matches!
-According to Bumble’s data, using three or more profile photos increases your chance of matching by 22 percent.
+According to Bumble’s data, using three or more profile photos can increase your chance of matching.
 So fill ‘em all up.
 It’ll pay off.